USC-ACTLab/crazyswarm/docs2/tutorials.rst

     sudo apt-get install ros-galactic-slam-toolbox

-Go to crazyflie/config/crazyflie.yaml, change the URI of the crazyflie to the one yours has:
+Go to crazyflie/config/crazyflie.yaml, change the URI of the crazyflie to the one yours has and put the crazyflies you don't use on 'enabled: false':

 .. code-block:: bash